primecoin/gemmer/README.md

 * V Systems
 * Artbyte

-Since 0.2.24 alpha release:
+Since 0.2.25 developer release:

-* Enable P2SH recipient address for peercoin, bitcoin and primecoin
-* Support fiat estimate for v systems
-* Support node failover for v systems
-* Improve coin switch UI responsiveness
-* Fix crash on v systems view when network is disconnected
+* Fix a hang issue on switching to v systems
-* Fix crash on deposit via coinbase transaction from mining pool
+* Adjust transaction fee level for artbyte

 For more information and FAQ visit [gemmer's wiki](https://github.com/primecoin/gemmer/wiki).